 Lafayette real estate is some of the most expensive in Louisiana, although Lafayette house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lafayette is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lafayette is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lafayette who work in office and administrative support (12.92%), sales jobs (12.07%), and food service (9.02%).
+Lafayette is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Lafayette is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Lafayette who work in sales jobs (13.74%), office and administrative support (11.41%), and teaching (9.04%).

 Lafayette is an extremely ethnically-diverse city.
 The people who call Lafayette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lafayette residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lafayette include German, English, Irish, and French Canadian.
+Important ancestries of people in Lafayette include French, German, English, French Canadian, and Irish.

 The most common language spoken in Lafayette is English.
 Other important languages spoken here include French and Spanish.